DhyanMPatel/Js-Vnnovate/JavaScript/16_UI_Events/Point Event.md

 ## Event: pointercancel

--
+- Prevent the default browser action to avoid `pointercancel`.

 ## Pointer capturing

 - Method:
   - `elem.setPointerCapture(pointerId)` - binds events with the given pointerId to elem
-  - `gotpointercapture` fires when an element uses setPointerCapture to enable capturing.
+  - `gotpointercapture` fires when an element uses `setPointerCapture` to enable capturing.
-  - `lostpointercapture` fires when the capture is released: either explicitly with releasePointerCapture call
+  - `lostpointercapture` fires when the capture is released: either explicitly with `releasePointerCapture` call, or automatically on `pointerup`/`pointercancel`.